 - Drugs that affect the immune system or destroy cells.
 You may need immunosuppressive drugs if your uveitis affects both eyes, doesn't respond well to corticosteroids or becomes severe enough to threaten your vision.

-Some of these medications can have serious eye-related side effects, such as glaucoma and cataracts.
-Medications by mouth or injection can have side effects in other parts of the body outside the eyes.
-You may need to visit your doctor for follow-up examinations and blood tests every one to three months.
+Some of these medicines can have serious eye-related side effects, such as glaucoma and cataracts.
+Medicine by mouth or injection can have side effects in other parts of the body outside the eyes.
+You may need to visit your doctor frequently for follow-up examinations and blood tests.

 Surgical or other procedures

 - Vitrectomy.
 Surgery to remove some of the vitreous in your eye is rarely used to diagnose or manage the condition.

 A medication-releasing implant.
 For people with difficult-to-treat posterior uveitis, a device that's implanted in the eye may be an option.
 This device slowly releases corticosteroid into the eye for months or years depending on the implant used.